-Following the oracles of destruction that dominate the earlier portion of the book of Isaiah, part 2 of our study covers Isaiah 40–66, emphasizing the majesty of God and the divine plan for Israel’s restoration.
-Leslie Hoppe’s commentary continues to explore the history, theology, and poetry of this essential prophetic work, making a case that Isaiah is not so much about divine retribution as it is about liberation, deliverance from foes, and a return to God’s loving embrace.
+Following the oracles of destruction that dominate the earlier portion of the book of Isaiah, Part Two of our study covers Isaiah 40–66, emphasizing the majesty of God and the divine plan for Israel’s restoration.
+Leslie Hoppe’s commentary continues to explore the history, theology, and poetry of this essential prophetic work, making a case that Isaiah is not so much about divine retribution as it is about liberation and a return to God’s loving embrace.
 Commentary, study and reflection questions, prayers, and access to online lectures are included.
 6 lessons.

 |5-14 copies||$13.95 net|